oh-jon-paul/awesome-i18n/README.md

 - [Development/Production parity for Rails i18n](https://withatwist.dev/the-12-factor-app-dev-and-prod-parity.html) - blog post with a warning on using different I18n backends in development/production
 - [What is 'hreflang' attribute](https://simplelocalize.io/blog/posts/what-is-hreflang/) - hreflang FAQ and explanation how to use it and why it is important for SEO
 - [Language vs Locale](https://simplelocalize.io/blog/posts/language-vs-locale/)
-- [Angular and i18n](https://angular.io/guide/i18n) - Angular i18n guide.
+- [Angular and i18n](https://angular.io/guide/i18n) - Angular i18n guide
-- [FormatJS example project](https://github.com/simplelocalize/simplelocalize-react-intl) Example project built with React-intl and React.
+- [FormatJS example project](https://github.com/simplelocalize/simplelocalize-react-intl) - example project built with React-intl and React
-- [i18next example project](https://github.com/simplelocalize/simplelocalize-i18next) Example project built with i18next and React.
+- [i18next example project](https://github.com/simplelocalize/simplelocalize-i18next) - example project built with i18next and React
 - [Extract messages and translation keys from project files](https://simplelocalize.io/docs/cli/i18n-keys-extraction/) - extracting translation keys from project files.
 JavaScript, Android, iOS/macOS
 - [i18n With React Intl and SimpleLocalize](https://dujushi.github.io/2021/04/14/i18n-with-react-intl-and-simple-localize.html) - React Intl is a popular internationalization library.
-This article demonstrates how to set it up in a new React project and how to manage translations with SimpleLocalize.
+This article demonstrates how to set it up in a new React project and how to manage translations with SimpleLocalize
 - [Google Developers: Internationalization](https://developers.google.com/international/)
-- [Common Language Data Repository](http://cldr.unicode.org/) - the Unicode CLDR provides key building blocks for software to support the world's languages, with the largest and most extensive standard repository of locale data available.
+- [Common Language Data Repository](http://cldr.unicode.org/) - the Unicode CLDR provides key building blocks for software to support the world's languages, with the largest and most extensive standard repository of locale data available
-- [ICU: International Components for Unicode](http://site.icu-project.org/) - ICU is a mature, widely used set of C/C++ and Java libraries providing Unicode and Globalization support for software applications.
+- [ICU: International Components for Unicode](http://site.icu-project.org/) - ICU is a mature, widely used set of C/C++ and Java libraries providing Unicode and Globalization support for software applications
 - [W3C i18n standards](http://www.w3.org/standards/webdesign/i18n)
-- [How to properly internationalize a React application](https://dev.to/adrai/how-to-properly-internationalize-a-react-application-using-i18next-3hdb) - A simple tutorial on how to best use react-i18next.
-Some basics of i18next and some cool possibilities on how to optimize your localization workflow.
+- [How to properly internationalize a React application](https://dev.to/adrai/how-to-properly-internationalize-a-react-application-using-i18next-3hdb) - simple tutorial on how to best use react-i18next.
+Some basics of i18next and some cool possibilities on how to optimize your localization workflow

 ## 💭 Community tips & tricks